6 Free and Paid Social Media Analytics Tools

 With all that data available, and the right price (free), it’s no wonder it’s Number One.

 We like CoSchedule for its in-depth post analysis that can be a benefit to all types and sizes of business.
-This tool analyzes the performance of social media posts to recommend improvements.
+This tool analyses the performance of social media posts to recommend improvements.

 - Engagement with your social media posts.